isaac152/Flask_base_template/README.md

 This flask project template is based in a MVC architecture.

-The main idea was mantain this the more simple as possible, so feel free to add the dependecies you consider are the best fit for your needs
+The main idea was maintaining this as simple as possible, so feel free to add the dependencies you consider are the best fit for your needs

 ## How to use